 Whether it's locked gates, rampant overgrowth or missing signs, occasionally we find our paths blocked or in need of care.
-Whatever the issue, we want to know about it!
-As Britain's walking charity, we're here to help.
+At the Ramblers we want to help ensure paths are accessible for walkers.

-By reporting problems and celebrating the great things you discover, you are not only doing your bit to look after paths, but helping us celebrate the best of British walking and find long term solutions to protecting paths and access for years to come.
+By reporting problems to us, you are not only doing your bit to look after paths, but helping us find long term solutions to protecting paths and access for years to come.

 There are two ways you can report problems:

 We've built an entire app that allows you to report features on the go - straight from your pocket.

 Using the app you can report positive and negative features, send us photos and even share your discoveries via social media.
 Using GPS and your phone signal, the app can locate you on OS maps and will allow you report what you've found with the press of a few buttons.

 The app also works offline and allows you to download OS grid square maps for your walks in England and Wales.